|

 re-enter civilian life.
 Detailed guidelines have been jointly developed by U.S.

 institutions and the armed forces.
-Other forms of non-formal higher

-education Many varieties of education and training opportunities
+Many varieties of education and training opportunities

 exist that are not formally structured, do not result in recognized awards and